A photo of the ceremonial groundbreaking ceremony.

 Construction has officially begun on the wellness village.

-Earlier this month, Riverside University Health System (RUHS) held a groundbreaking ceremony at the future site of its first wellness village at the northwest corner of Harvill Avenue and Water Street in the unincorporated community of Mead Valley.
+Riverside University Health System (RUHS) last month held a groundbreaking ceremony at the future site of its first wellness village at the northwest corner of Harvill Avenue and Water Street in the unincorporated community of Mead Valley.

 “This project represents a milestone in our mission to improve health and wellness for all,” Dr. Matthew Chang, RUHS – Behavioral Health director, said at the June 12 event.
 “This journey, from conception to today’s groundbreaking, has been one of dedication, collaboration and an unwavering commitment to bettering our community.”